KeplerGO/K2FootprintFiles/simbad/README.md

 ### Caveats
-* Objects on or near the edges of CCD detectors have been included in this catalog, eventhough they may not be observable (depending on their brightness i.e. mask size required).
+* Objects on or near the edges of CCD detectors have been included in this catalog, eventhough they may not be observable.
+The true observability will depend on the brightness, i.e. the pixel mask size required.
 * The positions of Campaigns 14 through 18 are preliminary and will certainly change by a few arcminutes, or more, e.g. to accommodate the guide star selection.
 This catalog is hence preliminary for those Campaigns.

 ###  Author